deirn/deirn.bai.lol/src/public/index.md

 # Hi!

-I'm Dimas Firmansyah.
+I'm `Dimas Firmansyah`.
 I go by the handle deirn online.
 Currently working on some Minecraft mods.

 ## Contact